microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

     Hint:
     - Reuse index.html sample code in Student/Resources folder.
-    - Update MSAL configuration in code for your FHIR environment:
+    - Update MSAL **[(Mirosoft Authentication Library)](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-v2-libraries)** configuration in code for your FHIR environment:
         - clientId - Update with your client application ID of public client app registered earlier
         - authority - Update with Authority from your FHIR Server (under Authentication)
         - FHIRendpoint - Update the FHIRendpoint to have your FHIR service name